 (2-3 at-large.
 Meets once or twice a month for an hour.)
 The Facilities and Services Council deals with the Associated Students' various services and facilities (Food Services, Lakewood, Viqueen Lodge, etc.).
 This committee reports to the AS Board of Directors.

 (3 graduate students.
-Meets 5-7 times a quarter for 1 hour.)
+Meets Tuesdays from 12-1.)
 The Graduate Council will have jurisdiction over all graduate school curricula and degree programs; which includes the approval of all graduate program courses and the standards for awarding of all graduate degrees granted by WWU.
 This committee reports to the Academic Coordinating Commission.

 (2 at-large) GEF Committee oversees the operations of the Green Energy Fee program, reviews project applications, and makes recommendations concerning the allocation of Green Energy Fee funds.
 The committee evaluates the Green Energy Fee program, identifies issues, and recommends changes to the fee level as well as the program as a whole.